 For payments providers, banks, and regulated financial institutions, merchant onboarding is no longer a procedural step between contract and activation.
 It is the moment where commercial ambition, regulatory responsibility, and customer experience collide.

-At its core, onboarding brings together multiple disciplines.
-Sales data capture, underwriting, AML and KYC, risk assessment, contracting, and operational setup all converge into a single decision point: who you allow into your ecosystem, how quickly, and under what level of control.
-The complexity has not disappeared.
-If anything, it has intensified as fraud risk rises, regulations tighten, and business models become more global.
+At its core, merchant onboarding brings together sales data capture, underwriting, AML and KYC, risk assessment, contracting, and operational setup to assess and activate a merchant.
+Together, these processes determine who you allow into your ecosystem, how quickly they can go live, and under what level of control.

 What has fundamentally changed is how onboarding is judged.